openSUSE/news-o-o/_posts/2011-03-19-opensuse-weekly-news-issue-167-is-out.markdown

         forward to help improve things.
 Nothing in here is controversial, I think, but each of these is a contributing factor to the current mess we find ourselves in. (...)

-
+â€

 ### Warning!

+â€œ

 [Petur.eu: Linux can be hacked with an USB
           device](http://www.petur.eu/blog/?p=349)

-I have to admit, over the years I haven™t given openSUSE enough love or credit for being
+I have to admit, over the years I havenâ€™t given openSUSE enough love or credit for being
         the outstanding Linux distribution is it.
 With that said, I wanted to give some attention to the latest release coming out of the openSUSE project.
 And, since the default desktop for openSUSE 11.4 is KDE, I will be giving a little extra attention to the KDE desktop.
 Since